asteroid-team/torch-audiomentations/README.md

 * Allow specifying a file path, a folder path, a list of files or a list of folders to `AddBackgroundNoise` and `ApplyImpulseResponse`
 * Require newer version of `torch-pitch-shift` to ensure support for torchaudio 0.11 in `PitchShift`
+* Add API for processing of targets alongside inputs.
+Some transforms experimentally support this feature already.

 ### Fixed